 The expected pupation results for production are shown in figure 4.
 The males pupate first, peaking on day 8 and the females peak on day 9 after hatching.
 It is important to measure this pupation curve to know the best time to sort males from females.

 Results from over 6 months of sorting male and female pupae show that female contamination on avergae is 0.02% (figure 05; SEM = 0.0003).
-This contamination rate represents only 400 females released over one moth of releases (approx. two million males).
+This contamination rate represents only 400 females released over one month of releases (approx. two million males).
 Current egg production per week is 4 million.
-Of these, 3.5 million are hatched for egg colony and production with the remainder stored as backup.
+Of these, 3.5 million are hatched for egg colony and production with the remainder stored for backup.
 Approximately 11% of eggs are used for egg production colony and remainder for release generation.
 Egg hatch rate averages 87.3% (SEM = 0.5%) and yield of male pupae from L1 larvae averages 29.5% (SEM = 1.2).
 Two million larvae are reared every week for the Release Generation colony producing around 571,000 male pupae (SEM = 14,000).
-Pupae and adult mortality during emergence and release averages 5%, resulting in approximately 543,000 (SEM = 13,000) released males adult mosquitoes per week.
-It is anticipated current production of 4 million eggs/week could be reduced to ~3 million/week, with further optimization to reduce loss from wastage and storage.
+Pupae and adult mortality during emergence and release averages 5%, resulting in approximately 543,000 (SEM = 13,000) released adult male mosquitoes per week.
+It is anticipated current production of 4 million eggs/week could be reduced to ~3 million/week with further optimization to reduce loss from wastage and storage.
 In total 6 staff are needed for the production described; 4 working on release generation and the remained on the egg colony.

 Quality Control

+Quality control is essential to maintain the quality of the adults, efficiency of rearing, labour and costs.

 Transgene phenotype control

-In order to verify RIDL gene expression two controls are performed, firstly to check expression of fluorescence marker and secondly to check expression of RIDL® lethality trait resulting in mortality in absence of tetracycline.
+In order to verify RIDL gene expression two controls are performed, firstly to check expression of fluorescence marker and secondly to check expression of RIDL® lethality trait in the absence of tetracycline.
+All larvae should express the fluorescent marker.
 To check if the fluorescent marker is being expressed as expected, 2,000 first instar larvae are checked under a Leica MZFLIII stereomicroscope with DsRed2 filter (Texas Red) to determine if any non-fluorescent individuals are present.
-All individuals should express fluorescent protein.
 Without tetracycline the RIDL gene is expressed and we expect 3-4% survival to adults8.
 To check this, an extra tray is set up for each release batch without tetracycline.
-The only difference to normal rearing is the food is reduced (2/3rd) from day 6 because accumulation of excess food due to dead larvae can result in excess bacterial growth.
+The only difference to normal rearing is the food is reduced by 2/3 from day 6 because accumulation of excess food due to dead larvae can result in excess bacterial growth.

 Rearing control

-Four trays used for rearing larvae for the release generation are randomly chosen to be sorted and counted separately.
-The number of males and females pupae is recorded from each tray every day (figure 4).
-Any deviation from the expected number of males or females can be compared to the egg colony and used to determine the source of problems.
+Four trays from the release generation are randomly chosen to be sorted and counted separately.
+The number of male and female pupae is recorded from each tray every day (figure 4).
+Any deviation from the expected number of males and females indicates a potential issue that could affect production and/or fitness and can be compared to the egg colony to help determine the source of problems.

 Pupae Measurements

 Pupae size has been shown to be correlated with adult size 28.
-As a quality control for adult size the cephalothorax width is measured of at least 30 pupae from males for each sorting day.
-Data is recorded for males and females in the egg colony.
-Average cephalothorax width was 1.05 mm (SEM 0.005) for released males and 1.04 mm (SEM = 0.006) and 1.29 mm (SEM = 0.006) for males and females respectively used to set up cages for egg production, similar results were obtained for Ae. albopictus mass rearing24.
+As a quality control for adult size the cephalothorax width is measured of at least 30 male pupae for each sorting day from the Release Generation; for the Egg Production Colony female pupae are also measured.
+Average cephalothorax width was 1.05 mm (SEM 0.005) for released males and 1.04 mm (SEM = 0.006) and 1.29 mm (SEM = 0.006) for males and females respectively Egg Production, Colony; similar results were obtained for Ae. albopictus mass rearing24.

 Discussion